These days it seems like every other foreigner you meet in Thailand is doing some sort of work online.

-Legally speaking you are required to carry out your tasks with a corresponding WP.
-Regardless of the fact that you are doing your job through your laptop.
+Legally speaking, you are required to carry out your tasks with a corresponding Work Permit, regardless of the fact that you are doing your job through your laptop.
 This is because you are earning income whilst you are in Thailand.

-At the same time the process of procuring a WP is just complicated as opposed to just doing your thing discreetly.
-Logically, thus, I would opt for the latter like more or less what you are doing at the moment.
+At the same time the process of procuring a Work Permit is just complicated, as opposed to just doing your thing discreetly.
+Logically, thus, I would opt for the latter, like more or less what you are doing at the moment.

 The most important thing in the end is you have a visa that makes your stay in Thailand legal.

 Should you have further questions, please don't hesitate to contact us.

 Have a nice day!

 This shocked me a little, because legally speaking I was operating outside of the law, but being advised to do so.
 I asked my brother, a lawyer in the UK at the time, what he thought of this position.
 His response was: